JuMaD/TM-py/README.md

 comparing tunneling models with one another and evaluating different fit methods.
 The python module lmfit is used to define tunneling models and perform fits.
 With this:
-- The multi-parameter optimization can be varyied / performed in multiple steps (e.g. first a grid search, then )
+- Multiple option for optimization functions are avaiable (see [here](https://lmfit.github.io/lmfit-py/fitting.html)) and can easily be combined (e.g. first a grid search, then Levenberg-Marquardt)
 - models can be combined to compound models (esp. interesting for ensemble molecular junctions with parameters varying over junction area)